sinclairzx81/typemap/readme.md

 ## Overview

-TypeMap is an type mapping library developed for TypeBox, Valibot and Zod.
-It enables quick compatibility between each library by structurally remapping type representations from one library to another.
-In addition,TypeMap offers a uniform syntax for type construction as well as high-performance runtime type checking for Valibot and Zod via the TypeBox compiler infrastructure.
+TypeMap is a type mapping library developed for the [TypeBox](https://github.com/sinclairzx81/typebox), [Valibot](https://github.com/fabian-hiller/valibot) and [Zod](https://github.com/colinhacks/zod) runtime type libraries.
+It is designed to make these libraries cross compatible by structurally remapping types from one library to another.
+TypeMap also provides a uniform frontend syntax for creating types, as well as uniform type compilation for high-performance validation via the TypeBox compiler infrastructure.

-TypeMap is designed to be a simple tool to enable Valibot and Zod to integrate with TypeBox and Json Schema validation infrastructure.
-It is also written to allow TypeBox to integrate with systems leveraging Valibot and Zod for validation.
-The frontend syntax provided by TypeMap seeks to explore a uniform API surface for runtime type libraries.
+TypeMap is built to be a simple tool to let Valibot and Zod to integrate with TypeBox and Json Schema infrastructure.
+It is also written to enable TypeBox to integrate with systems using Valibot and Zod for validation.

 License: MIT